 Transformative investments mean cutting into profit margins to invest in ventures that will set firms up for future success.
 While there isn’t a definite categorization, innovation-focused investments such as blockchain or data analytics, building prototypes using AI, or hiring new C-suite executives for innovative purposes are considered transformative investments.

 Undoubtedly one of the most used accounting software in the USA, Quickbooks, has been dominating the market for a while.
-Its competitors, Sage or Xero, are far behind in their share in the market, 4.84% and 5.77%, respectively.
+Its competitors, Bench or Xero, are far behind in their share in the market, 12.61% and 7.72%, respectively.

 While Quickbooks is used widely by small to midsize businesses for simpler accounting services, accountants prefer using Morningstar’s Office for advisory services.
 There is a shift towards all-in-one financial planning software, like Office, among accountants as opposed to using the best bits of a combination of software, which was a popular approach until recently.

 Automation of certain services has increased competition in the industry significantly.
 By speeding up basic bookkeeping processes, it frees up a lot of human resources.
 Accounting job statistics suggest that a good redistribution of jobs can result in up to 34% revenue increase per employee.

 Accountants anticipate spending less time on compliance tasks, such as bookkeeping and account preparation, 48% and 75%, respectively.
 Some think technology’s penetration into the industry means accountancy may gradually become obsolete.
 Still, many agree that it paves the way for skilling upwards toward more specialized areas, accounting market stats suggest.